johansundstrom/EasyESP/README.md

 # EasyESP

+## Kompatibilitet

+Chip can be:

+* ESP8266      => Most likely option  (use also for ESP8285 chips)
+* ESP32        => Showing up in commercial products, but mainly seen on NodeMCU like boards.
+* ESP32-S2     => Newer version of ESP32, with more GPIO pins, but lacking some features of ESP32.
+* ESP32-S3     => Not yet supported in ESPEasy. (hardly available to buy)
+* ESP32-C3     => Support in ESPEasy will be added soon.

 1. Download [firmware as binary including flash tool](https://github.com/letscontrolit/ESPEasy/tree/mega/dist)
 2. Connect the ESP to Windows PC Using either USB/UART of board or separate USB/TTL adapter